TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 This command allows you to set up your servers bot channel.

-**Examples**
+### Examples:

-* `!setup bot-channel` - Start the setup wizard for setting up your servers bot channel, this is also done in the normal `!setup` steps.
+* `!setup bot-channel`
+  - Start the setup wizard for setting up your servers bot channel, this is also done in the normal `!setup` steps.
-* `!setup bot-channel #use-bot-here` - Limits bot commands to the channel `#use-bot-here`. **Note:** Administrator can run commands in any channel where Jeeves has able to read and send messages.
+* `!setup bot-channel #use-bot-here`
+  - Limits bot commands to the channel `#use-bot-here`. **Note:** Administrator can run commands in any channel where Jeeves has able to read and send messages.

 ***